UPPMAX/R-python-julia-matlab-HPC/docs/R/intro.rst

 - Official R documentation is found here: https://cran.r-project.org/manuals.html
 - A list of CRAN (The Comprehensive R Archive Network) is here: https://cran.r-project.org/mirrors.html
 - Data analysis workflows with R and Python: https://aaltoscicomp.github.io/data-analysis-workflows-course/
 - CodeRefinery develops and maintains training material on software best practices for researchers that already write code.
-Ther material addresses all academic disciplines and tries to be as programming language-independent as possible. https://coderefinery.org/lessons/
+Their material addresses all academic disciplines and tries to be as programming language-independent as possible. https://coderefinery.org/lessons/

 .. objectives::